pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

 form, lets consider the simplifying rules.
 Davis-Putnam uses the set-based representation of the conjunctive normal form.

+The [resulting algorithm](#davis-putnam-algorithm) resembles the basic outline quite a bit.

 ## Satisfiability-Preserving Transformations

 There are two transformations on the sets of clauses: